Ben Roethlisberger Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Matchup vs. Seattle

-- In one matchup against the Seahawks, Roethlisberger threw for 75 passing yards, 182.5 yards fewer than his over/under in Sunday's game.
+- Roethlisberger's 75 passing yards in one matchup against the Seahawks are 182.5 fewer yards than his over/under in Sunday's game.

-- Roethlisberger did not throw a touchdown pass in that outing against the Seahawks.
+- Roethlisberger did not throw a touchdown pass in that contest against the Seahawks.

 - Note: Roethlisberger's stats vs. Seahawks date back to 2016.

-- The 321.6 yards per game the Seahawks are allowing through the air makes them the NFL's 31st-ranked pass defense.
+- The 321.6 passing yards the Seahawks allow per game makes them the NFL's 31st-ranked pass defense this season.

-- With nine passing TDs conceded this season, the Seahawks defense is ranked 19th in the NFL.
+- The Seahawks' defense is 19th in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances

+- Roethlisberger put together a 253-yard performance against the Broncos last week, completing 60.0% of his passes and throwing for two touchdowns.

-- Roethlisberger has thrown for 803 yards (267.7 ypg) on 79-of-123 passing with four touchdowns and three interceptions over his last three games.
+- Roethlisberger has put up 803 passing yards (267.7 ypg) on 79-of-123 with four touchdowns against three interceptions over his last three games.

 Roethlisberger's Pittsburgh Teammates